Doctor of Philosophy: Requirements

 Detailed requirements for the award of a PhD degree vary throughout the world and even from school to school.
-It is usually required for the student to hold an Honours degree or a Master's degree with high academic standing, in order to be considered for a PhD program.
-In the US, Canada, India, Sweden and Denmark, for example, many universities require coursework in addition to research for PhD degrees.
+It is sometimes required for the student to hold an Honours degree or a Master's degree with high academic standing, in order to be considered for a PhD program.
+In Canada, India, Sweden and Denmark, for example, many universities require coursework in addition to research for PhD degrees.
 In other countries (such as the UK) there is generally no such condition, though this varies by university and field.
 Some individual universities or departments specify additional requirements for students not already in possession of a bachelor's degree or equivalent or higher.
 In order to submit a successful PhD admission application, copies of academic transcripts, letters of recommendation, a research proposal, and a personal statement are often required.
 Most universities also invite for a special interview before admission.

 A candidate must submit a project, thesis, or dissertation often consisting of a body of original academic research, which is in principle worthy of publication in a peer-reviewed context.
 Moreover, some PhD programs, especially in science, require one to three published articles in peer-reviewed journals.
 In many countries, a candidate must defend this work before a panel of expert examiners appointed by the university; this defense is open to the public in some countries, and held in private in others; in other countries, the dissertation is examined by a panel of expert examiners who stipulate whether the dissertation is in principle passable and any issues that need to be addressed before the dissertation can be passed.

 Some universities in the non-English-speaking world have begun adopting similar standards to those of the anglophone PhD degree for their research doctorates (see the Bologna process).

 A PhD student or candidate is conventionally required to study on campus under close supervision.
 With the popularity of distance education and e-learning technologies, some universities now accept students enrolled into a distance education part-time mode.

 In a "sandwich PhD" program, PhD candidates do not spend their entire study period at the same university.
 Instead, the PhD candidates spend the first and last periods of the program at their home universities and in between conduct research at another institution or field research.
 Occasionally a "sandwich PhD" will be awarded by two universities.

 It is possible to broaden the field of study pursued by a PhD student by the addition of a minor subject of study within a different discipline.